equinix-labs/equinix-labs-metal-nutanix-cluster/docs/parts/conclusion.md

 ## Next Steps

+Now that you have a working Nutanix cluster and are able to access the Prism UI, we recommend diving into the learning resources provided by Nutanix:

+* Step through the [Nutanix cloud-init Lab](https://www.nutanix.dev/lab_content/cloud-init-lab/) to deploy a VM on your Nutanix cluster
+* Check out [Nutanix University on YouTube](https://www.youtube.com/@NutanixUniversity) for guided walkthroughs of Nutanix use cases

 ## Resources

 Here are a few other resources to look at to continue your Equinix Metal journey: